#MeToo Movement Gathers Force In India

 One of the strongest reactions to the #MeToo movement in Bollywood came from Akshay Kumar, one of India's highest-paid actors, who proposed cancelling the shooting of a movie whose director was accused.
 "I will not work with any proven offenders," Kumar said in a statement posted on Twitter.

-Akbar has said the allegations are "wild" and "baseless" and on Monday, filed a defamation lawsuit against one of his accusers.
+Akbar has said the allegations are "wild" and "baseless," and on Monday he filed a defamation lawsuit against one of his accusers.

-The #MeToo movement has also hit India's largest automobile company.
+The #MeToo movement also has hit India's largest automobile company.
 Suresh Rangarajan, head of corporate communications at Tata Motors, was accused of giving an unsolicited shoulder massage to a female coworker and sending inappropriate texts.
 He has been asked to go on leave, the company tweeted.

 As the number of accusations against prominent men increase, critics are asking why women are going for a "media trial" instead of following due process.

-Note: This story mistakenly stated that the #MeToo movement started a year ago.
-In fact, it was started in 2006, by activist Tarana Burke.
-It took off after allegations of sexual misconduct against movie producer Harvey Weinstein were reported in The New York Times and The New Yorker in October 2017.
-Additionally, this story misspelled Urvashi Butalia's last name as Bhutalia.